-After a 20-year career in the "real advertising" world — representing clients ranging from oil companies to 7-Eleven — Davis has spent the last 20 atop the rough and tumble world of political campaigns and public affairs.
+After a twenty-year career in the "real advertising" world — representing clients ranging from oil companies to 7-Eleven — Davis has spent the last twenty atop the rough and tumble world of political campaigns and public affairs.

 His ads have received nationwide attention for their creativity — and their effectiveness.
 Despite the up and down nature of the last several political cycles, Fred Davis and Strategic Perception have had a winning record each and every election cycle.

-In the most recent 2012 cycle, Davis maintained that winning edge.
+But, even in the far less favorable 2012 cycle, Davis maintained that winning edge.

 • His ads paved the way for victory for now Senator Jeff Flake, in what was considered the toughest primary/general election battle in the country.

 • Pat McCrory became the first Republican governor in North Carolina in 20 years.

 • In perhaps the most high-profile U.S. House race of 2012, Davis helped Steve King overcome a new district, the popular wife of a popular former governor as an opponent and millions of dollars of outside groups' attack ads, to a resounding victory.